HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 {{ figure_markup(
   image="most-popular-unprefixed-gradient-functions.png",
-  caption="The most popular types of gradient image values.", description="A paired-column chart listing the most popular graident functions.
-Values are only given for mobile, but the desktop bars are all within a percent or two of their mobile counterparts.
+  caption="The most popular types of gradient image values.", description="A paired-column chart where values are only given for mobile, but the desktop bars are all within a percent or two of their mobile counterparts.
 The list is as follows: linear-gradient 74.3%, radial-gradient 14.5%, repeating-linear-gradient 3.7%, repeating-radial-gradient 0.1%, conic-gradient 0%, repeating-conic-gradient 0%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRXMwdR5iy0KEMBzUWuZqDfWsj8HDDJcd5lFfjJpBmJr8gI1TE3xz2BzbNB9SEzSrxDtxfqvDvnvbQ3/pubchart?oid=2004838082&format=interactive", sheets_gid="1135532290", sql_file="gradient_functions.sql"